timescale/docs.timescale.com-content/using-timescaledb/compression.md

 In the above diagram, the data in Position 0 (which is our active chunk) will always be uncompressed.
 The active chunk will never be a candidate for compression in order to protect the system’s ability to perform high volume/high velocity ingestion.
-Once data moves out of Position 0 (the active chunk) and into something greater than or equal to Position 1, which is now considered historical data, it becomes a compression candidate (it can now be compressed manually or via policy).
+Once data moves out of Position 0 (the active chunk) and becomes more historical data, it becomes a compression candidate (users may choose to compress it manually or via an automated policy).
+In this illustration, we see that some of the compression candidates (namely, those more than 3 days old) have subsequently been compressed.

-We have chosen NOT to compress the chunk in position 1, however all full chunks (position 1-4) are candidates for compression.
-As you can see we have chosen to wait until a chunk reaches Position 2 (in this case the chunk is 3 days old) before we decide to apply compression, meaning chunks 3 days and older will be compressed.

 ### Configuring Hypertables for Compression [](prepare_compress_hypertable)

-The first thing we need to do when configuring your hypertable for compression is to decide how to organize the data to achieve the best overall compression.
+The first thing we need to do when configuring your hypertable for compression is to decide how to organize the data for compression.
-In general there are two ways to consider how your data will be organized during the compression process: 'order by' and 'segment by'.
+In general, there are two ways to consider how your data will be organized during the compression process: 'order by' and 'segment by'.
 TimescaleDB provides these options which are implemented by using `ALTER TABLE`.
 The following will explain the differences, and when to use each option.